Nothing makes my day better than finding a great sale on pork chops.

-How To Defrost Pork Chops In The Refrigerator
+How To Defrost Pork Chops in the Refrigerator

 Although defrosting pork chops in the refrigerator takes the longest, it is the safest and easiest way to thaw them.

 Place the pork chops into the refrigerator on a shelf by themselves away from other foods.
 Let the pork chops thaw for 12-24 hours.

 Once your pork chops have been thawed in the refrigerator, you can store them for 3-5 days if you do not have time to cook them.

-How To Defrost Frozen Pork Chops In Cold Water
+How To Defrost Frozen Pork Chops in Cold Water

 To thaw your pork chops in cold water, place them into a leak-proof resealable ziplock bag in a single layer.

 Fill a large bowl or a large pot with cold water.
 Add the pork chops and place a plate on top of them to keep them submerged.

 Do not place your pork chops in the sink.
 If the bag has a leakage, the pork chops could contaminate your sink with bacteria.